mikonoid/devops-SRE-sysadmin-interview-questions/README.md

 # Devops/SRE interview preparation questions
-This repo is agregated guide for preparation to Devops/SRE ingineer interview
+This repo is agregated guide for preparation to Devops/SRE engineer interview

 ## Linux